dreed47/app-secret-store/README.md

 * Make sure the keystore file is your PATH or symlink it to a file in your PATH.
 Also make sure to copy the lib sub-folder as well.

-* Can be run from the command line e.g. ```keystore add MYKEYNAME MYPASSWORD``` or run from the menu system by running just ```keystore``` with no parameters.
+* Can be run from the command line e.g. ```keystore add MYKEYNAME MYPASSWORD``` or run from the menu system. (warning, cli does not namespace secret item names in your key store) by running just ```keystore``` with no parameters.

 * Running the keystore menu system will look for a .keystore.keys file in the folder its run from.
 If it's not there it will create an empty one.
 This file contains the password variable names you want to manage for the project located in this folder.

 * Running the keystore menu system the first time from a given folder will prompt you to choose the key store provider plugin.
 The provider plugin can be changed any time after initial run by editing the .keystore.config file in the project home folder.
+The first run will also prompt you for a namespace identifier (defaults to directory name).
+Secret item names are namespaced to this project directory.
+The namespace is prefixed to the front of secret item names.
+This full namespaced name appears ONLY in the key store.

 * For [Z shell](https://en.wikipedia.org/wiki/Z_shell) users there is an autocompletions file included.
 Make sure to copy the _keystore file to your $ZSH_COMPLETIONS_DIR directory.